What is acoustic insulation?

 - Improving health

 Noise pollution can negatively affect the overall quality of life making people suffer from depression, headaches, and other psychological disorders.
-Acoustic insulation will help in decreasing the frequency of noise pollution helping to provide a peaceful and relaxing environment which will eventually improve health.
+Soundproof insulation will help in decreasing the frequency of noise pollution helping to provide a peaceful and relaxing environment which will eventually improve health.

-One of the most neglected benefits of acoustic insulation is its energy efficiency property.
+One of the most neglected benefits of sound insulation is its energy efficiency property.
 As most of the acoustic insulation has thermal properties you will see a substantial reduction in your heating and cooling cost.

 What type of acoustic insulation is the best?